choria-io/website/docs/content/development/appbuilder/_index.md

 Once a definition is placed in any of the above locations in a file like `opscmd-app.yaml`, simply make a symlink from `/usr/bin/opscmd` (or anywhere in your path) to `/usr/bin/choria`.

+## Templates

+Some strings like commands, inputs and more are parsed via the Go template language.
+We have a few functions to help with common tasks.

+ * `require` - requires a string is set, mostly used for accessing configuration data `{{ .Config.value | require "value must be set"}}`, here we see how to set a custom error message
+ * `escape` - perform shell escaping on the value, useful for executing external commands with user input `command: /bin/upgrade.sh "{{ .Arguments.version | escape }}"`
+ * `read_filter` - reads the contents of a file, you can use this to read files given on the CLI as arguments or flags

 ## Reference

 The Specification YAML file is validated using a JSON Schema, as a temporary location this Schema is in the